Our multi-faceted and ongoing array of projects includes the following:

 Our first exhibition at the University of Cincinnati (2018), The Persistence of Vision, presented over 50 early and late works by eight artists of the same generation who continued to work with vision loss due to macular degeneration.
-Included in the exhibition were: Lennart Anderson, Serge Hollerbach, Dahlov Ipcar, David Levine, Robert Andrew Parker, Thomas Sgouros, Hedda Sterne, and William Thon.
 This exhibition received numerous positive reviews, including at The New York Times and Artsy.

-We are currently in the process of developing our next major exhibition, which will continue to explore the intersection of vision loss and the making of art.
+We are now developing our next major exhibition, which will continue to explore the intersection of vision loss and the making of art.

 Research and Writing